 The tropes we see in the dime novels included in this volume were repeated in other, more prestigious, forms of entertainment.

 - Arthur Conan Doyle’s first Sherlock Holmes story, A Study in Scarlet, features malevolent Mormons abducting a fair maiden who then dies of despair.Doyle was a young physician at the time, struggling to make ends meet.
 When initially challenged regarding his depiction of Mormons, he reportedly responded, “all I said about the Danite Band and the murders is historical so I cannot withdraw that, though it is likely that in a work of fiction it is stated more luridly than in a work of history.
 It’s best to let the matter rest.”

 - At the 2016 MHA Conference, Ardis discussed the investigation Winston Churchill opened into whether Mormons were indeed entrapping British maidens to emigrate to America and be coerced to submit to the evils of Mormonism.
-The official investigation found no such coersion was occurring, but the investigation and its findings have only recently been declassified.
+The official investigation found no such coersion was occurring.

 - A savvy consumer will see fragments of the dime novel depictions of Mormons slathered throughout modern media, particularly TV crime procedurals when they encounter “cults.”

 The four dime novels in this collection are overtly anti-Mormon, but are valuable precisely because they either informed later depictions or represent the evolution of how Mormons were depicted in response to significant events.

 Eagle Plume, the White Avenger.
 A Tale of the Mormon Trail (1870)